pyconau/2019.pycon-au.org/_pages/attend/accommodation.md

 <hr>

-PyCon AU has been able to secure some discounts with hotels in the Darling Harbour precint.
+PyCon AU has been able to secure some discounts with hotels in the Darling Harbour precinct.

 #### Novotel and Ibis, Darling Harbour